NUKWAMI at the 23rd Triennale de Milano International exhibition from July 15th to December 11th 2022

 Beyond Boundaries - a key to Community

 On the occasion of the 23rd Triennale Milano International Exhibition entitled: Unknown Unknowns.
-An Introduction to Mysteries, to be held from July 15th to December 11th 2022, Rwandan/German artist NUKWAMI will be exhibiting his unique and colorful art works in the Rwanda Pavilion.
+An Introduction to Mysteries, was held from July 15th 2022 to December 11th 2022, Rwandan/German artist NUKWAMI presented his unique and colorful art works in the Rwanda Pavilion.
+Over 300 000 visitors attended the Triennale and due to its great success it was extended to January 08th 2023

-The curatorship of the project has been entrusted to Ersilia Vaudo, an astrophysicist and Chief Diversity Officer at the European Space Agency (ESA).
+The curatorship of the project was entrusted to Ersilia Vaudo, an astrophysicist and Chief Diversity Officer at the European Space Agency (ESA).
 The installation design will be created in the Palazzo dell’Arte by Burkinabé architect Francis Kéré, the founder of Kéré Architecture and 2022 Pritzker Prize laureate.
-With an array of projects and exhibitions with a strong international focus, the Exhibition will be also giving space to stories of the African continent and its diaspora.
-Each project will offer a discovery, an exploration of visions and conceptions of ‚what we don’t know‘, making an essential contribution to expanding our views and collective knowledge through sharing.
+With an array of projects and exhibitions with a strong international focus, the Exhibition gave also space to stories of the African continent and its diaspora.
+Each project offered a discovery, an exploration of visions and conceptions of ‚what we don’t know‘, making an essential contribution to expanding our views and collective knowledge through sharing.

 Following the invitation to the 23rd Triennale Milano International Exhibition, the Ministry of Youth and Culture of the Republic of Rwanda confirmed Rwanda’s participation and commissioned the Berlin based artist, Christian Krüger, alias NUKWAMI to curate the Rwanda Pavilion with his art work.